Oliver-Siren/CCM/salt/Installation instructions.md

 > **Note:**
 > - This guide was tested using Salt version 2017.7.2 (October 9, 2017) and Xubuntu as a master
 > - You can also opt to install Salt master directly from the package repository, but the following guide installs the latest version
+> - If you have firewall up, you should open the ports 4505-4506/tpc for salt

 First, you should start with the installation of your Salt master.